compcareFacebook

 A co-payment, is the amount that you have to pay from your pocket for a specified treatment or procedure and varies according to the option that you have selected.

-A co-payment can either be a fixed amount (e.g. R4 330 for a Gastroscopy) or a percentage of the cost of your medical expenses (e.g. 30% of the account should you not make use of a Designated Service Provider if you have selected an Efficiency Discounted (ED) or the SELFNET option).
+A co-payment can either be a fixed amount (e.g. R4 330 for a Gastroscopy) or a percentage of the cost of your medical expenses (e.g. 35% of the account should you not make use of a Designated Service Provider.

 Please refer to your benefit guide for specific information on the relevant co-payments.